 Example a.
 The inspectors identified a design change that had not been evaluated using the design control process.

-Minor because: The design change not negatively affect the original design requirements, assumptions, and qualifications.
+Minor because: The design change would not negatively affect the original design requirements, assumptions, and qualifications.

 Greater-than-minor if: The design change requires evaluation to determine whether the SSC can perform its intended safety function or meet its original qualifications.

 Example b.
-The inspectors identified an instance where the vendor’s design control measures to verify and check the adequacy of the design was performed by individuals or groups those who performed the original design.
+The inspectors identified an instance where the vendor’s design control measures to verify and check the adequacy of the design was performed by the same individuals or groups as those who performed the original design.

-Minor because: The verification not yield any negative impacts to the design or the SSC meet its intended safety function.
+Minor because: The issue is isolated and further verification did not yield any negative impacts to the design or prevent the SSC from meeting its intended safety function.

-Greater-than-minor if: The design requirements would not be met or cannot be proven that they are met.
+Greater-than-minor if: The design requirements would not be met or cannot be readily proven that they are met.

-Or independent verification and validation was not performed on (software QA).
+Or independent verification and validation was not performed on safety-related software (software QA).

 Example c.
 The inspectors identified an instance where measures were not established for the identification and control of design interfaces.